Ripple Rewind: Manners Will Take You Far

 “Zach Miss Dee Dee says that bad manners will take you no where.
 But good manners, well Zach they can take you far.”

-For the entire weekend we had the pleasure of Josh repeating his newly learned pearls of wisdom over and over again.
-But it was more than just a quote that he had learned from his amazing pre-k teacher, it was how he delivered it that continues to warm my heart this morning.
+For the entire weekend we had the pleasure of Josh repeating his newly learned pearls of wisdom over and over.
+But it was more than just a quote that he had learned from his amazing pre-k teacher.
+It was how he delivered it that continues to warm my heart this morning.
 He says it with absolute conviction and he means it.
 So much so that when he found himself being a little rude to his mom yesterday he caught himself and said sorry and then proceeded to repeat the phrase.

-Though the advice likely went in one ear and out the other of his older brother, it wasn’t lost on me.
+Though for his brother the advice likely went in one ear and out the other, it wasn’t lost on me.
 It just reminds me that no matter the circumstances, if there are other people around, you should always remember your manners.
 You just have no idea what doors politeness might open for you.

 Thanks Miss Dee Dee for creating an unbelievable Ripple for Joshua.
 I can assure you he has taken it to heart as have I.